JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 ### AbstractVectors

-Requiring all collections of inputs to be `AbstractVector`s resolves all of these problems.
+Requiring all collections of inputs to be `AbstractVector`s resolves all of these problems, and ensures that the data is self-describing to the extent that KernelFunctions.jl needs this to be the case.

 Firstly, the question of how to interpret the columns and rows of a matrix of inputs is resolved.